philgyford/django-hines/README.md

 1. Delete all the images from the `CACHES` directories on S3.
 2. Clear the Redis cache, as above.

+To generate all the cached thumbnail images (which must be done because of the "Optimistic" cache file strategy):

+    $ heroku run python ./manage.py generateimages

 ## Django Settings